farzadoxo/todo-list/back-end/README.md

 # How to run server/API
 1. Install package and libraries
-2. run db_init.py file to create database file and make tables
+2. run `db_init.py` file to create database file and make tables
-3. Run `main.py` file to make ASSETS and run API server
+3. run `main.py` file to make ASSETS and run API server